The Dot Theory

 Dot Theory is presented here as a research programme in Natural Philosophy with a specific technical aim:

 This is not an interdisciplinary manifesto.
-It is a programme that intends to be judged by formal definition, derivation, and falsifiability.
+It is a programme that intends to be judged by formal definition, derivation, and falsifiability within a novel formal framework.

 The writing on this site is occasionally personal in tone because I think motivation matters.
-The mathematics, however, has to stand without rhetoric and can be found as follows across a series of links on this website and one paper for publication:
+The logic however, has to stand without rhetoric across each branch and can be found as follows across a series of links on this website and one paper for publication:

 Internal site links to: